 Master of Architecture

-Prescription of the qualification is subject to the following standard conditions set out in Section 5.4 of the Board’s Procedures, namely:
+Prescription is subject to the Standard Conditions set out in the Board’s Procedures, namely:

 - The institution will ensure that appropriate procedures will be maintained so that all students undertaking a prescribed qualification are fully informed of the extent of the application of that qualification to entitlement to registration as an architect in circumstances in which the student lacks a required antecedent qualification, e.g. Part 2 without Part 1.

 The Board was confident that:

 - The course proposal – including the educational aims, the intended learning outcomes, the assessment criteria etc – has been designed with the clear aim of ensuring that all those who receive the qualification meet all the Criteria;

 - The institution has adequate systems in place to ensure that students awarded the qualification meet all the Criteria; and

 - The institution has adequate resources to maintain and where appropriate increase the achievements of students in meeting the Criteria.